ray-project/enhancements/reps/2023-02-01-wasm-on-ray.md

 Acceptance Criteria:
 With the above tests, we can make sure the Ray WASM support works correctly.

+## High-level execution plan
+* A feature branch for this will be created in the ray repo.
+Engineers will work on this branch to develop this feature.
+  * The branch needs to be protected and merging code to this branch will require a PR
+  * Engineers need to merge the branch to master periodically.
+* General feature change might go to ray master directly.
+* It’ll has its own release, probably aligned with ray’s release schedule (ray-wasm ?)
+  * This is important for the adoption because the users can pip install this directly.
+* Telemetry and pip downloads will be used as the metric.
+* When the WASM task feature is ready and the adoption metrics are good, we’ll have another discussion about whether to merge it to master.
+  * WASM Task is enough for Serveless computation for now.
+* Refactor won’t be executed first, because the reason listed in previous emails, plus:
+  * Although ray supports three languages, no one knows how to do this and what it will look like, especially the author of the REP who will execute the project.
+Only the minimal small amount of people know how ray cpp and ray java works.
+And people need motivation to get understand them.
+  * Once the feature has a good trajectory of adoption and the author of the REP got enough experience in this field, and more fundings, that will be a good time to start work on refactoring.
+  * This should happen after merging to master.
+(This milestone means it’s a successful project)

 ## (Optional) Follow-on Work